bradzacher/FioriBuildEnv/README.md

 ### glup watch

-- Launches an electron window to fetch login cookies,
+- Fetches login cookies from the SAP server,
-- Starts the browsersync web server,
+- Starts the local development server with proxies,
 - Watches for changes to all buildable files, and
 - Rebuilds files on change.

-The browsersync server will automatically proxy all OData service requests to your desired endpoint.
+The development server will automatically proxy all OData service requests to your desired endpoint.
 This task will read config from the `/gulpTaskFiles/sap-config.json` file, which has the following options:

 ```JavaScript